pyeventsourcing/eventsourcing/README.md

     assert dog['tricks'] == ['roll over', 'play dead']
 ```

-Define an event-sourced application with the `Application` class.
+Define an application with the `Application` class.
-Add command and query methods that use event-sourced aggregates.

 ```python
 from eventsourcing.application import Application